Wildfire: Intensity variations during day and night

 Intensity also increases during daytime hours.
 Burn rates of smoldering logs are up to five times greater during the day due to lower humidity, increased temperatures, and increased wind speeds.
 Sunlight warms the ground during the day which creates air currents that travel uphill.
 At night the land cools, creating air currents that travel downhill.
 Wildfires are fanned by these winds and often follow the air currents over hills and through valleys.
 Fires in Europe occur frequently during the hours of 12:00 p.m. and 2:00 p.m.
 Wildfire suppression operations in the United States revolve around a 24-hour fire day that begins at 10:00 a.m. due to the predictable increase in intensity resulting from the daytime warmth.
+Based on climate-driven weakening of day-night weather constraints, a study published in Science Advances estimated that from 1975 to 2024, annual potential burning hours for wildfires in North America rose 36%.

 Climate change effects

 Wildfire disasters have increased substantially in recent decades.
 Climate change intensifies heatwaves and droughts that dry vegetation, which in turn fuels wildfires.

 The area that burned in the 2023 Canadian wildfires was more than twice that of any year since 1983.

+A study published in June 2024 concluded that the frequency and intensity of extreme fire events more than doubled from 2003 to 2023.

 Over recent decades, "forest disturbance" (damage) by fire has increased in most of the planet's forest zones.
 The increase in area, frequency, and severity of forest fires creates a positive feedback that increases global warming.